mozilla-services/merino-py/docs/ops.md

 - A base configuration checked into the repository, in `config/base.yaml`.
 This provides the default values for most settings.

-- Per-environment configuration files in the `config` directory.
+- Per-environment configuration files in the `configs` directory.
 The environment is selected using the environment variable `MERINO__ENV`.
-The settings for that environment are then loaded from `config/${env}.yaml`, if it exists.
+The settings for that environment are then loaded from `configs/${env}.toml`, if it exists.
 The default environment is "development".
 A "production" environment is also provided.